 Where are they now?
-The last 10 Man Utd academy grads Fergie gave debuts
+The last 10 Man Utd academy grads SAF gave debuts

 Sir Alex Ferguson was lauded for giving first-team opportunities to Manchester United’s academy graduates – and he continued to do so right up until the end of his reign.